 After you have successfully launched the "PusheR" app, your Push device will initialize to "User" Mode.
-If you are currently using Push to control Ableton Live, the app will automatically switch to "User" mode for you.

-Now it is a good time to launch Reason.
 At this point, you can select one of the "Mode" buttons to activate the display.
 To learn more about the "Mode" buttons, please go to the next chapter.

-To activate "Mix" mode, make sure to lock the "Push2Mixer" to the Master Section.
+To activate "Mix" mode, make sure to lock the "Push3Mixer" to the Master Section.
 This is shown on the next page.